top of page

 Distinguished Fellow on Political Economy

-Dean Harpaz is an entrepreneur, avid environmental conservationist, and photographer.
+Dean Harpaz is an incoming student at Claremont McKenna Colleghe, an avid environmental conservationist, and photographer.
 As the founder of OneWhale, Dean has been working toward a safer planet for our next generation, helping our world become more forward-thinking.
 As a Fellow, Dean looks forward to creating new ideas and experiences.

 1701627413790_edited.jpg